georginamateo/HustleHub/README.md

-# HustleHub
+# HustleHub - Side Gig Dashboard
-Human Centered Programming Project
+A finanical tracking dashboard for gig workers, freelancers, and side hustlers.